 Helen and I arrived at the lovely Gleneagles Hotel shortly thereafter.
 Even in the rain, the grounds were gorgeous, and the hotel stunning inside and out.

 Afternoon tea is served in the bar, a warm and comfortable setting, decorated in the Art Deco style.
-Helen and I were seated, and immediately brought two glasses of Ruinart rosé champagne from the oldest champagne house in the world.
+Helen and I were seated, and immediately brought two glasses of Ruinart rosé champagne.
+Ruinart is the oldest champagne house in the world.
 It was a lovely beginning to the quintessential experience of British afternoon tea.

 Our server, Vanessa, was attentive yet unobtrusive.
 She poured our tea and I couldn’t help capturing the moment.
 Properly made tea is such a joy, especially since it’s a rare occasion to have it in the US.